krunal2452001/thecompass/README.md

 # thecompass

-The attitute behing creating this system is to ......
+The attitute behind creating this system is to ......

 The file "Data Set.csv" is the data set which is used to predict, train and analysis of our outcomes.